aquarapid/vitess_examples/pools/pool_sizing.md

 VTTablet uses a variety of connection pools to connect to MySQLd.
 Most of these can be controlled by vttablet options.
-Note that almost all of these pools are **not** fixed size connection pools, and will grow on demand to the maximum configured sizes;  and then potentially slowly shrink back down again.
+Note that almost all of these pools are **not** fixed size connection pools, and will grow on demand to the maximum configured sizes.
+In older Vitess versions, some pools would eventually shrink again, but in recent Vitess versions a new pool connection is created when and old one reaches its idle timeout.
+As a result, pools will now effectively never shrink.

 One thing to note is that each of these pools do not use unique MySQL usernames, so it can be hard from a MySQL processlist to distinguish